Rhydon1337/linux-kernel-development/README.md

 I left in debug.sh the .data and .bss sections commented.
 When your driver will use this sections undone the comments and remove the echo which using add-symbol-path only with the .text section.

+Make sure that you change the kernel sources\include dir in the Makefile.

-Now you can enjoy from a good linux kernel development session with autocomplete and debugging
+Now you can enjoy from a good linux kernel development session with autocomplete and debugging.